-- one or more interfaces that receive inbound (ingress) client traffic - one or more interfaces connected to Content Gateway - an interface dedicated to outbound (egress) traffic that is aimed at the Internet ip wccp <service group ID> password [0-7] <passwd>
+- one or more interfaces that receive inbound (ingress) client traffic - one or more interfaces connected to Content Gateway - an interface dedicated to outbound (egress) traffic that is aimed at the Internet

 Following are some guidelines for enabling WCCP processing for a service group on a router.
 Consult the procedures in your router documentation for specifics.